To stay up to date, please subscribe by emailing email@example.com

 The National Skills Commission is conducting a survey of businesses to measure the impact of COVID-19.
 Data is collected on staffing changes, business impacts, actions taken by businesses in response to the pandemic, and future expectations.
 The key findings from this survey are presented in the reports below with previous versions available upon request, please contact RecruitmentAnalysis@skillscommission.gov.au

-Impacts of COVID-19 on businesses – future staffing expectations and business confidence (PDF) (470.5KB)
+Impacts of COVID-19 on businesses – update on future staffing expectations (214.6KB)

-Provides an update on businesses’ future staffing expectations, and their confidence in remaining open for the next 6 months, using data up to 26 June.
+Provides an update on businesses’ future staffing expectations, using data up to 21 August.

-Impacts of COVID-19 on businesses - staffing changes by state and territory (PDF) (563.9KB)
+Impacts of COVID-19 on businesses - staffing changes across industries (232.3KB)

 Jobs in Demand Employer Survey